 - Staff members have difficulties working with parents and maintaining relationships.

 - Provide support to your staff and volunteers to enhance their relationships with the parents and caregivers of the children you serve.
 Encourage staff and volunteers to share with you any concerns or discomfort they experience while interacting with parents.
 Provide training and coaching on how to interact in a positive way with parents, how to respond appropriately to questions, and how to handle an unhappy or concerned parent or caregiver.

 - Provide workshops and development opportunities where your staff and volunteers will have the opportunity to learn how to better engage parents and strengthen relationships with the community.
 Offer trainings on varying topics (e.g., customer service, top concerns of parents and caregivers, etc.), since all staff members will not have the same relationship-building strengths and weaknesses.

 - Parents and caregivers are unable to attend training sessions or volunteer due to schedule conflicts.

 At the end of the day, your nonprofit’s goal is to continue providing mission-driven services to children and other clients.
 Child protection programs and policies are one factor that will play a role in the success of your programs, activities, and ultimately, your mission.
 Ensuring that clients of all ages are able to engage in your activities safety and confidently is a very noble and worthwhile goal for any nonprofit.
 Engage parents and develop dedicated support for your nonprofit; this will boost the caliber and sheer number of stakeholders who are empowered to help advance your mission.

-Emily Stumhofer is a Staff Attorney and Project Manager at the Nonprofit Risk Management Center.
-She welcomes your questions about the topics covered in this article at Emily@nonprofitrisk.org or 703.777.3504.
+Emily Stumhofer is a former Staff Attorney and Project Manager at the Nonprofit Risk Management Center.
+NRMC welcomes your questions about the topics covered in this article at info@https://nonprofitrisk.org/ or 703.777.3504.